 In March of 2019, I embarked on a service-learning trip to Monte Cristi in the Dominican Republic with Outreach360.
 This trip included Spanish language learning as well as English teaching for local children.
 I was surprised by the friendships I built during the trip and excited to see a new part of the world.
 This first journey taught me so much about travel and how to make an impact.
-(And I’d like give a quick shout-out to my aunt Kathy, a former Spanish teacher at Elgin Academy who has visited OutReach360’s Nicaragua and Dominican Republic sites many times, and who first invited me to go with her in 2019.
+(And I’d like give a quick shout-out to my aunt Kathy, a former Spanish teacher at Elgin Academy who has visited OutReach360’s Nicaragua and Dominican Republic sites many times, and who first invited me to go with her.
 She set me on my international journey and I am grateful!)

 Because my first service experience abroad was so incredible, when COVID-19 hit, I decided to register for OutReach360’s Virtual Impact Internship for the fall and winter/spring sessions.
 This program involves tutoring students abroad via Zoom, working in Spanish.
 Even though it's online, this internship has really taught me the value of service.
 It taught me how to be there for others.
 It taught me that even working through Zoom, I can still make a cross-cultural impact on myself, my students and everybody at Outreach360.